framely/community/docs/guide/pingpong.md

 ## Create Chatbot

 >The OpenCUI platform can be understood as GitHub specifically for chatbots.
-However, instead of repositories, work under organization is organized into projects, including chatbots, reusable modules and providers.
-Therefore, creating a chatbot is analogous to creating a repository on GitHub.
+Creating a chatbot is analogous to creating a repository on GitHub.

 Upon logging in, an organization (or "org" for short) will be automatically generated for you.
 You can create a chatbot under this org by following these steps:
 1. Within an org, click **Chatbots** on the left side menu to work on chatbots (instead of modules and providers), then click **Create** on the right side.